Spanish Train and Other Stories: Censorship in South Africa

 And as for the Lord, well, he's just doing his best...

 The song was deemed blasphemous in South Africa, and a ban was ordered.
 A&M sued to get the ban overturned – the suit was eventually successful.
 However, while the suit was in progress, A&M released the album under the title Lonely Sky and Other Stories (without "Spanish Train").
-This album is considered a collector's item today, as copies are extremely rare.
+This album is considered a collector's item, as copies are extremely rare.
 The ban only applied to the LP record, so the cassette issue of "Spanish Train" was always freely available.

 Track listing

 All songs written by Chris de Burgh.